Oncor ® Power Outage | Map | Dallas | 888-313-4747

 • Try to find an electrical source for power-dependent medical devices.

 The first thing you should do if there’s an electric outage is to unplug all of your electronic devices until the outage is over.
-Then, find the phone number to call based on your location in the table above determine when the outage will end.
+Then, find the phone number to call based on your location in the table above to determine when the outage will end.
 Or you should check the Oncor Outage Map.
 Then move to another place in case of any immediate need for cooling or heating.

 If it’s cold, it’s recommended that you not use a gas stove for heating due to risks.
 Prepare for outages by having batteries or other power sources for backup power.
 Also, you might consider having a corded home phone available, which will work without electricity so you can make calls in case of emergencies.
 Extra power sources are also important for medical devices requiring electricity.